 You cannot place a regular tank in your RV because there isn’t enough space inside to store it.
-A tankless heater uses up less than half of the room than that of a traditional type outdoor propane water heater .
+A tankless heater uses up less than half of the room as that of a traditional type outdoor propane water heater.

-The smaller size of this heater enables you to carry along with you during trips.
-This makes it possible for campers and those who frequently go on road trips to use fresh, clean drinking water from every source available – be it streams, rivers or even lakes.
+The smaller size of this heater enables you to carry it along with you during trips.
+This makes it possible for campers and those who frequently go on road trips to use fresh, clean drinking water from every source available – be it streams, rivers, or even lakes.

 All they have to do is venture out with an extension cord until they reach the place where potable water can be found and turn on the unit’s faucet.

 They don’t have to worry about hooking up to a shore power source since these heaters are designed to run on 12-volt.
-Moreover , the size of tank less water heaters enable RV users to simply plug them into any extension cord for use.
+Moreover, the size of tankless water heaters enables RV users to simply plug them into any extension cord for use.

-Apart from being energy saving device, these devices have a great impact on your utility bills down with their use protects you from paying high electric or gas bills associated with frequent refilling’s of the propane tanks used for heating water in conventional systems that produce hot water immediately only when the propane output goes up considerably or the demand exceeds the available supply.
+Apart from being energy-saving devices, these devices have a great impact on your utility bills with their use protects you from paying high electric or gas bills associated with frequent refillings of the propane tanks used for heating water in conventional systems that produce hot water immediately only when the propane output goes up considerably or the demand exceeds the available supply.

 Pros And Cons Of Tankless Water Heater For RV Campers?